 Class structure and organisation.
-In year 7, all students are in mixed ability classes for all subjects.
-In year 8, the Mathematics and English learning areas may group students into either a stronger half or a general half (this varies based on the actual number of classes).
+In Year 7, all students are in mixed ability classes for all subjects.
+In Year 8, the Mathematics learning area groups students into either a stronger half or a general half (this varies based on the actual number of classes).

 Students will stay in their year 7/8 form for two years.

 Grounds and non class time

 Year 7 and 8 students have their own undercover canteen where only year 7 and 8 students are allowed.

 In term One only year 7 and 8 students are allowed on the ovals closest to the Junior Campus

 During term one, Year 7s are assisted in gaining library access, getting onto the computer network, having photographs taken and getting their Smart Rider card (for discounts on travel).